leandev-studio/cbap-oss/SPEC.md

 - A Task is linked to an entity record and may be created manually or by workflow transitions
 - Tasks have an assignee (user or role), status, due date, and optional priority
 - Workflow transitions may generate tasks for approvers/owners
+- Tasks may accept decisions (approve/reject/request-changes) which are emitted as TASK_DECISION events when the assignee is in a different OrgUnit than the record owner

 Minimum Task fields:
 - `taskId`, `entityId`, `recordId`